nodejs/node-core-utils/docs/ncu-ci.md

 failure diagnostics with the PR's changed files.
 When recovering through resume ancestry, it checks the latest run and every ancestor visited.
 It refuses to resume if a failed test or a file referenced in a failure diagnostic is changed by the PR.
+The refusal includes the first matching filename, failure excerpt, and console log URL.
+Large excerpts are truncated with an explicit marker.
 Logs are scanned one at a time with bounded memory.
 HTTP compression is decoded as the response arrives.
 A match cancels the download and skips remaining logs.
 Unknown or unavailable failure details do not prevent resuming; the check uses the